Andrew G. Thomas Ph.D.

-Andrew G. Thomas, Ph.D., is a lecturer of psychology at Swansea University.
+Andrew G. Thomas, Ph.D., is a senior lecturer of psychology at Swansea University.
 His main research interests are mate preferences and relationship wellbeing which he investigates through the lenses of evolutionary psychology – an approach which acknowledges that the mind, much like the body, is subject to the forces of evolution, and has been shaped over time by the challenges encountered by our ancestors.

 His research often involves considering cross-cultural and sex differences in desires and behaviour in order to understand what human qualities are more or less affected by culture.